gravitational/gravity/docs/7.x/quickstart.md

 ### Step 4: Building the Cluster Image

-et's build the cluster image which will consist of a Kubernetes cluster with Wordpress pre-installed inside:
+Let's build the cluster image which will consist of a Kubernetes cluster with Wordpress pre-installed inside:

 ```bsh